Lee Seong-gye King Taejo

-Lee Seong-gye King Taejo is 1965 South Korean film directed by Choe In-hyeon and starring Shin Young-kyun and Kim Ji-mee.
+Lee Seong-gye King Taejo is a 1965 South Korean film directed by Choe In-hyeon and starring Shin Young-kyun and Kim Ji-mee.
 It is based on King Taejo.

 Plot

 Lee Seong-gye is an ordinary man, the second son of Lee Ja-chun, who passes a state military examination in his early age and becomes a general who defeats his enemies and become Chief.
 Seong-rye takes power against King Gongyang who is responsible for the death of his father and older brother.
 He leads his army and defeats Gongyang's soldiers.
 Seong-gye becomes King and is renamed as Taejo of Joseon.